All Episodes

 I'm not going to vote for Hillary, but she does seem to have a lot of experience.

-But let me give you the test, okay?
+Let me give you the test, okay?

-You're probably gonna vote for Hillary.
+You're probably going to vote for Hillary.

-Stop, stop.
+Stop, stop, stop.

-Hillary care failed.
+Hillary Care failed.

 I said three specific things she accomplished that made the lives of Americans better.